neogeek/neogeek.github.io/_posts/2014-01-03-mamp-and-pear.md

 ###git Instructions

-Similar to the steps above you must first determine which version of PHP is currenly active and then navigate to the following directory.
+Similar to the steps above you must first determine which version of PHP is currently active and then navigate to the following directory.

 **Note:** This directory is different than the directory mentioned above.